RefriZaddo/BonziWORLD-ReRevived/.github/ISSUE_TEMPLATE/review.md

 ---
 name: Review
-about: Create a review for BWR+!
-What's your rating?
+about: Create a review for BWRR!
 title: My opinion about BWR+
 labels: ''
 assignees: RefriZaddo